UOSnetwork/uos.docs/uos_calc_node.md

 Run the following command:

 ```
-cleos push action eosio regcalc '["ACCOUNT", "ACCOUNT_INFO"]' -p ACCOUNT
+cleos push action eosio regcalc '["NAME", "URL", LOCATION_CODE]' -p NAME
 ```

 where

 * `-p` — Permission level to authorize the action.
-* `ACCOUNT_NAME` — This is your Calculator Node account name.
+* `NAME` — This is your Calculator Node account name.
-* `ACCOUNT_INFO` — Additional information for your account identification in the Calculator Node list; usually your website or a U°Community link.
+* `URL` — Additional information for your account identification in the Calculator Node list; usually your website or a U°Community link.
+* `LOCATION_CODE` — Location code of the account

 You should now be a Standby Calculator Node on the U°OS blockchain.